Four Corner Hustlers ‘chief’ faces months-long trial at Chicago’s federal courthouse

 Rangel was gunned down at a West Side barbershop in front of multiple witnesses on June 4, 2003, in what records have suggested was a murder-for-hire after Rangel stole 150 kilos of cocaine.
 His death inspired the rapper DMX to record a tribute titled, “A ‘Yo Kato.”

 Spann’s attorneys have argued that the alleged contract on Rangel had nothing to do with the Four Corner Hustlers.
-But the feds say Spann also agreed to Rangel’s murder as a way of asserting his authority on Chicago’s West Side.
+But authorities say Spann also agreed to Rangel’s killing as a way of asserting his authority on the West Side.